 Quality of light: A subjective ratio of the pluses to the minuses of any lighting installation.

-Reflector: Controlling light output by means of reflection (mirror).
+Reflector: An optic that achieves control of light by means of reflection (using mirrors).

 Semi-cutoff fixture: An IES definition; “Intensity at or above 90° (horizontal) no more than 5% of lamp lumens and no more than 20% at or above 80°”.